Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 where, in the second line, $\rho_1$ and $\rho_2$ respectively denote the reduced single and two-particle probability densities in the non-equilibrium system.
 Here, we inserted Eq. (\ref{equilshort}) in the second equality.
 As Eq. (\ref{non_equil_long}) indeed makes clear, unless $P(\beta|\beta')$ is a delta function in $\beta'$ (as, e.g., discussed in Eq. (\ref{different_is_more}) for general non-equilibrium systems) then contrary to the clustered correlations of Eq. (\ref{equilshort}), the covariance between arbitrarily far separated observables $A$ and $B$ with $|{\bf{x}}- {\bf{y}}| \to \infty$ need not vanish identically,

 To ensure clustering in its minimal form for two-particle correlations, for asymptotically far separated sites ${\bf{x}}$ and ${\bf{y}}$, the reduced probability density $\rho_{2}({\bf{x}}, {\bf{y}})$ must, instead of Eq. (\ref{pp}), become equal to the product of single particle probability densities, $\rho_{1}({\bf{x}}) \rho_{1}({\bf{y}})$.
 Given our earlier demonstration that Eq. (\ref{pp}) is the most general reduced probability density, such a deviation implies that the reduced few particle probability density in a system in which clustering of correlations is obeyed will {\it not remain time independent}.
-Indeed, taken together, Eqs. (\ref{pp}, \ref{eq:non-local}) imply that unless the system is in equilibrium (or is in an effective equilibrium of another Hamiltonian such as the ferromagnet discussed in Section \ref{sect:proof_eqpp}), a system having spatially clustered correlations may be near-stationary with weak time dependence yet its reduced probability density cannot be completely time independent.
+That is, taken together, Eqs. (\ref{pp}, \ref{eq:non-local}) imply that unless the system is in a state of equilibrium associated with its Hamiltonian (or is, effectively, in an state equilibrium of another Hamiltonian such as the ferromagnet discussed in Section \ref{sect:proof_eqpp}), a system having spatially clustered correlations may be near-stationary with weak time dependence yet its reduced probability density cannot be completely time independent.
 That is, for such non-equilibrium systems, {\it clustered correlations imply non-stationarity.} In view of this maxim, one might anticipate that when the spatial scale on which violations of the general stationarity solution of Eq. (\ref{pp}) are apparent becomes shorter (i.e., the more spatially clustered the correlations are), the temporal fluctuations of the associated reduced few particle probability densities $\rho_{n}$ may become larger.
 In Appendix \ref{example=cluster}, we discuss an approximate simple pedagogical example for which this maxim may vividly come to life.
-Far more broadly, if an inverse correlation length $\xi^{-1}$ associated with a two point covariance is a function of the inverse lifetime $\tau_{\ell}^{-1}$ of the non-equilibrium state and if $\xi^{-1}$ has a well defined $\tau_{\ell} \to \infty$ limit (where Eq. (\ref{eq:non-local}) needs to generally apply following Eq. (\ref{non_equil_long})) then, in this asymptotic limit, $\xi^{-1}$ must trivially, be strictly monotonically non-increasing in the inverse lifetime $\tau_\ell^{-1}$.
+Far more broadly, if an inverse correlation length $\xi^{-1}$ associated with a two point covariance is a function of the inverse lifetime $\tau_{\ell}^{-1}$ of the non-equilibrium state and if $\xi^{-1}$ has a well defined $\tau_{\ell} \to \infty$ limit (where Eq. (\ref{eq:non-local}) needs to generally apply following Eq. (\ref{non_equil_long})) then, in this asymptotic limit, $\xi^{-1}$ must trivially \footnote{This explicitly follows from (i) the positivity of the correlation length $\xi$ and lifetime $\tau_{\ell}$, (ii) the divergence of the correlation length $\xi$ implied by Eq. (\ref{eq:non-local}) when the lifetime of the non-equilibrium system $\tau_{\ell} \to \infty$, and the above noted (iii) assumed well-defined function $\xi^{-1}(\tau^{-1}_{\ell})$ for asymptotically large $\tau_{\ell}$.
+Property (ii) implies that $\lim_{\tau_{\ell} \to \infty} \xi^{-1}(\tau_{\ell}^{-1}) =0$.
+Property (i) then mandates that in the vicinity of the latter asymptotic $\xi^{-1}=\tau_{\ell}^{-1}=0$ point, the function $\xi^{-1}(\tau_{\ell}^{-1})$ must be monotonically non-decreasing.} be strictly monotonically non-decreasing in the inverse lifetime $\tau_\ell^{-1}$.
+Thus, Eq. (\ref{pp}) and its extensions may describe {\it completely stationary} states with a $P$ that is not of a delta function form only for {\it local} few body states.
+In Appendix \ref{nearly-commute}, we briefly consider quantum systems.
+As we further discuss in Appendix \ref{ap:approx}, taking into account clustering, one may consider approximations to the probability density that are static.
+Whenever the system exhibits clustering, the energy density and all other intensive quantities become sharp.